 Our business plan calls for approximately \$46.9 million in capital expenditures from April 1, 2015 through the end of 2015, primarily related to construction of CNG and LNG fueling stations and the purchase of CNG trailers (these trailers are expected to be purchased by NG Advantage, and we anticipate that NG Advantage will use a portion of the purchase price we paid for our interest in that entity to find such purchase).
 Additionally, we had total consolidated indebtedness of approximately \$574.6 million as of March 31, 2015, of which approximately \$4.1 million, \$149.7 million, \$5.1 million, \$304.7 million and \$54.3 million will become due in 2015, 2016, 2017, 2018 and 2019, respectively.
 We may also elect to invest additional amounts in companies or assets in the natural gas fueling infrastructure and services and production industries, including RNG production, make capital expenditures to build additional or expand existing LNG production facilities or to otherwise secure future LNG supply, and use capital for other activities or pursuits.
-We will need to raise additional capital as necessary to fund any capital expenditures, investments or debt repayments that we cannot fund through other sources, such as with our common stock.
+We will need to raise additional capital as necessary to fund any capital expenditures, investments or debt repayments that we cannot fund through available cash or cash generated by operations or that we cannot fund through other sources, such as with our common stock.
 The timing and necessity of any future capital raise would depend on various factors, including our rate of new station construction, any potential merger or acquisition activity, and other factors.
-We may seek to raise additional capital.
+We may seek to raise additional capital we need through one or more sources, including, among others, selling assets, obtaining new or restructuring existing debt, or obtaining equity capital, or any combination of these or other available sources of capital.
 We may not be able to raise capital when needed on terms that are favorable to us or our stockholders, or at all.
-Any inability to raise capital may impair our ability to build new stations, develop natural gas fueling infrastructure, invest in strategic transactions or acquisitions or repay our outstanding indebtedness and may reduce our ability of to grow our business and generate sustained or increased revenues.
+Any inability to raise capital may impair our ability to build new stations, develop natural gas fueling infrastructure, invest in strategic t